Track Newborn Charges and Delay Billing the Family

 Queue Up a Claim and Save Changes

-Double-check that the “Queue a New Claim” box is checked and then click “Save + Post”.
+Double-check that the “Queue a claim for this encounter…” box is checked and then click “Save + Post”.

 Edit Charges and Queue a Claim For Any Subsequent Encounters